sr-murthy/continuedfractions/docs/sources/contributing.rst

 CI/CD :fas:`circle-play`
 ========================

-The CI/CD pipelines are defined in the `CI YML <https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/ci.yml>`_ and the `CodeQL Analysis YML <https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/codeql-analysis.yml>`_, and pipelines for all branches include a tests stage, consisting of Ruff linting, Python doctests, and unit tests, in that order.
-This will be amended in the future to ensure that tests are only run on updates to PRs targeting ``main``, to avoid duplication on ``main``.
+The CI/CD pipelines are defined in the `CI YML <https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/ci.yml>`_ and the `CodeQL Analysis YML <https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/codeql-analysis.yml>`_, and, currently, pipelines for all branches include a tests stage that includes Ruff linting, unit tests, Python doctests, and in that order.

 .. _contributing.versioning-and-releases: